 In Pilates you want to work your transversus abdominis muscle.
 The transversus abdominis is the deepest of the abdominal muscles and is also a stabilizer of the spine.
 It runs horizontally between the ribcage and pelvis.
 Imagine a support belt like they wear at Lowes or Home Depot for heavy lifting.
 When properly developed, you’ve got your own internal support belt already “built in,” the transversus abdominis!
-That’s your transverse abdominis in red below.
+That’s your transverse abdominis in red on the left.

 Another important group of muscles we focus on in Pilates are the multifidi muscles.
 The multifidi are the deepest layer of muscles in the the back.
 They connect your vertabrae (the bones of the spine).
 Each multifidi connects 1-3 vertebrae, controlling movement between the vertebrae.

 How do you activate your multifidus muscles?